timmson/mars-rover/README.md

 You should start to write your tests in ```test/test-rover-reducer``` with TDD:

 1. When action is TURN_RIGHT then rover should change direction clockwise
-1. When action is TURN_LEFT then rover should change direction counterclockwise
+2. When action is TURN_LEFT then rover should change direction counterclockwise
-1. Think about refactoring ;)
+3. Think about refactoring ;)
-1. When action is FORWARD then rover should move to current direction with SPEED
+4. When action is FORWARD then rover should move to current direction with SPEED
-1. When action is BACKWARD then rover should move back from current direction with SPEED
+5. When action is BACKWARD then rover should move back from current direction with SPEED
-1. Think about refactoring;)
+6. Think about refactoring;)

 To test your application in browser, use your real RoverReducer in ```src/app.js:6``` and run ```npm start```.

 At the end you could write like this [..::Live demo::..](https://timmson.github.io/mars-rover/).

+Our solution is placed in branch [solution](tree/solution).